jdx/mise/README.md

 curl https://rtx.pub/install.sh | sh
 ```

-If you want to verify the install hasn't been tampered with:
+If you want to verify the install script hasn't been tampered with:

 ```
 gpg --keyserver hkps://keys.openpgp.org --recv-keys 408B88DB29DDE9E0